-Gasps of discomfort escaped from between his lips, but he was totally unaware of the sounds he emitted.
+Gasps of discomfort escaped him but he was completely unaware of the sounds he emitted.
 To him, it was an obscure amalgamation of noises that he could not recognize; it was an awful, grating sound.

 A hiccup that sounded mysteriously like a sob escaped Harry, and the abruptness of the noise roused him to consciousness.
 Momentarily unaware of his surroundings, a loud groan escaped him as he thrashed, throwing his arms out to feel the area around him and struggling to understand what was going on.

 Slowly gaining awareness, Harry struggled to open his eyes; his lids peeled apart sickeningly, sticky from the residual tears that had been flowing unchecked throughout the night.

 As his eyes adjusted to the morning light in the smallest bedroom of Number Four, Privet Drive, he took in his surroundings.
 It was not much; a desk sat in the corner, the temporary home to the books he had not read throughout the summer.
 His single, deflated pillow lay on the worn wood floor beneath his bed, a casualty of his nightmares.
 The window, completely devoid of dressings or decorations, allowed sunlight to stream in unfiltered.